Definition Causal Ambiguity. Description.

 whether the success of a company is due to solid strategic thinking or due

-That is particularly relevant for the Resource-based View, because it is a condition that prevents both a firm and its rivals from determining the causes of the firm's above average performance.
+That is particularly relevant for the Resource-based View, because some condition could prevent both a firm and its rivals from determining the causes of the firm's above average performance.
 This may arise because a competence is complex, tacit, or firm specific; or because the causal path from the competence to performance is impossible to specify; or because a large number of competencies interact in ways that resist precise articulation and imitation.

 Also causal ambiguity applies to leadership: are